 Mooring and anchoring parts

 Moorings fix the buoy to the seabed.
-Buoy design must account for the behaviour of the buoy given applicable wind, wave and current conditions and tanker sizes.
+Buoy design must account for the behavior of the buoy given applicable wind, wave and current conditions and tanker sizes.
 This determines the optimum mooring arrangement and size of the various mooring leg components.
-Anchoring points are greatly dependent on local soil condition.
+Anchoring points are substantially dependent on local soil condition.